-Eligibility Available to a student who has completed at least 30 credit hours towards a degree program within the Faculty of Management, and is a resident of northern British Columbia as defined by the UNBC Act.
+Eligibility Available to a student who has completed at least 30 credit hours towards a degree program within the Faculty of Management, and is a resident of northern British Columbia.
 The candidate will have been a first year UNBC student or a university transfer student from a northern college.
 Preference will be given to a dependent relative of a Prince George Savings member.